davesag/api-server-boilerplate/README.md

 Just clone it or fork it, nuke the existing `.git` data and replace with your own `git init` and `git flow init` edit the `README.md` file, add your own details to `api.yml` and add routes to `src/api/` as you like.

-## What's not in this

-Heaps.
-I've paired this right back to the simplest, most generic API I could, so there's no

-- authentication (add `passport` and update `src/utils/makeApp` and add appropriate security blocks to `api.yml`)
-- middleware (roll your own and update `src/utils/makeApp`)
-- monitoring
-- sockets or event listeners
-- databases, search systems, etc

 ## What is in this

 - a single API route and simple controller (`src/api/v1/ping`)